flytxtds/AutoGBT/readme.md

 If you used AutoGBT in one of your projects, please consider citing us:

-@misc{AutoGBT-2018,
+@incollection{wilson2020automatically,
-title={AutoGBT:Automatically Optimized Gradient Boosting Trees for Classifying Large Volume High Cardinality Data Streams under Concept-Drift}, author={Jobin Wilson and Amit Kumar Meher and Bivin Vinodkumar Bindu and Manoj Sharma and Vishakha Pareek and Santanu Chaudhury and Brejesh Lall}, year={2018}, publisher={GitHub}, howpublished={\url{ https://github.com/flytxtds/AutoGBT }}
+  title={Automatically Optimized Gradient Boosting Trees for Classifying Large Volume High Cardinality Data Streams Under Concept Drift}, author={Wilson, Jobin and Meher, Amit Kumar and Bindu, Bivin Vinodkumar and Chaudhury, Santanu and Lall, Brejesh and Sharma, Manoj and Pareek, Vishakha}, booktitle={The NeurIPS'18 Competition}, pages={317--335}, year={2020}, publisher={Springer}
+}
+howpublished={\url{ https://github.com/flytxtds/AutoGBT }}
 }